PayPal Working Capital Review

-All you have to do to apply for a PayPal Working Capital loan is to fill out an application accessed via your PayPal account.
+All you have to do to apply for a PayPal Working Capital loan is to fill out an application, which can be accessed via your PayPal account.
 The application involves verifying your identity, place of business, and some financial information.
-PayPal doesn’t need a whole lot of information, given that they’re your credit card processor and may, in fact, know more about your financial situation than you do.
+Typically, PayPal autofills this information and all you have to do is make sure that it’s correct.

 When you’ve completed the application, you’ll know if you’ve been approved or denied.

-If you’re approved, you’ll have the opportunity to choose a fee and withholding rate.
-The working capital will be deposited into your account instantly.
+If you’re approved, you’ll have the opportunity to choose a fee and withholding rate, and after agreeing to the terms, the working capital will be deposited into your account instantly.